See a list of Nursing Programs by Clicking Here!

 Community colleges have constructed a number of two-year nursing programs with a variety of pathways to a continue to a bachelor degree upon course completion.
 The community college model allows students to rapidly move towards a degree while gaining a valuable education within an accredited institution thus resulting in faster access to the workforce.
 The most common nursing programs within the community college system is the Associate of Science in Nursing (ASN) and a vocational program for those seeking a certificate as a Licensed Practical Nurse (LPN).
 Invest time researching community colleges near you to find the perfect match for your future nursing career.

-Employment and Licensure
+Career Outlook and Nurse Licensure

 Pursuing a career in nursing requires individuals to dedicate time to their patients, review physicians notes, a certain amount of office work, as well as help during emergency situations.
 Specialized nurses are more highly sought after because the higher level of skill and specialization further decreases the immediate attention of a physician, allowing for more overall patient care.
 Individuals looking for a long term career in nursing should consider obtaining a BSN in order to work in supervisory positions, as well as earn and maintain any certifications received.
 By taking continuing education courses, a nurse will be able to refresh and update any skills and knowledge he or she may have.
 Every state requires nurses to obtain a license, and though requirements may vary, all states require a passing score on the National Council Licensure Examination – Registered Nurse (NCLEX-RN).